pixelatedseraph/GravitySim/README.md

-N body sim in java
+N body sim in java..